2012-2013 Undergraduate Catalog

 - Select 9 s.h. from the following: 9 s.h.

 - Open electives: 9–13 s.h.

-For students who want to work in the schools, additional courses in the major are needed to complete the requirements for Type 73 (school service personnel certificate endorsed for non-teaching speech-language pathology) certification, and are taken at the master’s level.
+For students who want to work in the schools, additional courses in the major are needed to complete the requirements for Type 73 (school service personnel license endorsed for non-teaching speech-language pathology) licensure, and are taken at the master’s level.